phongduong/my-portfolio/data/posts/currentcolor-css-keyword.md

   (<a href='https://codepen.io/phongduong'>@phongduong</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-In the example, the current color of <h1> element
+In the example, the current color of `<h1>` element's color is not `tomato`.
+This is because the `currentcolor` keyword takes value the from inherited value of div's `color` property.
+It is `seagreen`.